Northern Ireland vs USA: Conor Hazard to make first international start in place of Bailey Peacock-Farrell

 As well as Hazard, Accrington Stanley striker Dion Charles is also expected to feature for Northern Ireland against the USA.
 The 25-year-old - who was born in England - is with the squad for the first time, and is set to make his debut at Windsor Park.

-Charles' fellow striker Kyle Lafferty is expected to start, while Newcastle defender Jamal Lewis could be fit to play after returning to training following the groin problem that kept him out of the Italy defeat.
+Charles' fellow striker Kyle Lafferty will captain the side for the first time, while Newcastle defender Jamal Lewis could be fit to play after returning to training following the groin problem that kept him out of the Italy defeat.

 Following Sunday's friendly against the USA, Northern Ireland will resume their World Cup qualifying campaign at home to Bulgaria on Wednesday, also live on Sky Sports.